-- 16 Department classrooms plus some other classrooms shared with other faculties and one lecture theatre equipped with support facilities: computer, data show, overhead projector. - 4 laboratories (each contains 20 to 25 PCs or Monitors and 1 to 2 printers): Windows NT Laboratories, Internet Laboratories, SunRay1 UNIX Laboratories, and Sun Sparc UNIX Laboratory.
-The Department also shares some other laboratories with other departments. - 5 staff offices where each staff member is supplied with a PC. - 1 room for staff meeting - 1 office for the student's guidance and examination committee. - 1 Base room. - Two e-learning centres (Avicenna, Phoenix) shared with other departments in the Faculty and other Faculties.
+- 6 Department classrooms plus some other classrooms shared with other faculties and one lecture theatre are all equipped with support facilities: computer, and data show. - 12 laboratories (each contains 20 PCs): Windows 7 Laboratories, Internet Laboratories, and SunRay1 UNIX Laboratories.
+The Department also shares some other laboratories with other departments. - 5 staff offices where each staff member is supplied with a PC. - 1 room for staff meeting - 1 office for the student's guidance and examination committee. - 1 Base room.